-Requirements for History majors
+Specific Requirements for All History Majors

-- 33 of these must be in upper-division (300- or 400-level) courses
+- 33 of these must be in upper-division courses (300- or 400-level)

-- 21 of these must be in 400-level courses
+- 21 of the upper-division credits but must be in 400-level courses, including HIST 407

 - No more than 8 credits may be in HIST 405 (Reading and Conference)

 - HIST 290 is a required course.
 This should be taken early in the major but is not intended for first-year students.
 See below.

 Lower-division courses should include HIST 290 (Historian’s Craft) and three 100- or 200-level courses at four credits each.
 A standard plan of upper-division courses would include three 300-level courses, each worth four credits; a minimum of four 400-level courses, each worth four credits; and one HIST 407 research seminar worth five credits.

 Majors Declared Prior to Fall 2021 Minimum Requirements: A standard plan of three lower-division courses (which could include HIST 290) and two or three 100- or 200-level courses at four credits each.
 A standard plan of upper-division courses would include three 300-level courses, each worth four credits; a minimum of four 400-level courses, each worth 4 credits; and one 407 research seminar worth 5 credits.

 A standard plan of three lower-division courses (which could include HIST 290) and two or three 100- or 200-level courses at four credits each.
 A standard plan of upper-division courses would include three 300-level courses, each worth four credits; a minimum of four 400-level courses, each worth 4 credits; and one 407 research seminar worth 5 credits.